 Fledglings – what to do

-In the late Spring and early Summer many baby birds, known as fledglings, make early attempts to fly that may result in them being separated from their nest and their mother.
-Here are three simple methods of helping these vulnerable young birds:
+In late spring and early summer many baby birds, known as fledglings, make early attempts to fly that may result in them being separated from their nest and their mother.
+Here are some simple methods of helping these vulnerable young birds.

 Fledgling rescue method 1:

-- Try to locate the nest and place the youngster back in.
+- Try to locate the nest and place the fledgling back in.

 - If the nest has fallen out of the tree, wedge it securely back into place.